-5. How Markets Function and Fail: The Theory of Externalities.
+5. How Markets Work and Fail: The Theory of Externalities.

-6. What Prices can do to Save the Global Climate: The Standard-Price-Approach.
+6. How Prices can Save the Environment: The Standard-Price-Approach.

-8. Why Politics Resist Markets: The Political Economy of Market-based Climate Policy.
+8. Why Politics Resist Markets: The Political Economy of Carbon Markets.

-9. Case Study: Climate Law and Policy in Australia.
+9. Case Study: Market-based Climate Policy in Australia.

-10. Case Study: Climate Law and Policy in the EU.
+10. Case Study: Market-based Climate Policy in the EU.

-11. Case Study: Climate Policy in the US.
+11. Case Study: Market-based Climate Policy in North America.